probcomp/gen-website-private/README.md

 ```
 The certificate was free and expires in 15 years; it's only useful for use between Cloudflare and App Engine.
 (If we would switch DNS providers we would need another wildcard subdomain SSL solution.)

-### CORS

-CORS support is handled by `cors-config.json` which was added to the bucket via `gsutil cors set cors-config.json gs://gen-website-private` ([details](https://stackoverflow.com/questions/45273514/google-cloud-storage-gcs-cors-wildcard))

 ### Accessing Files from Other Buckets

 This server now supports accessing files from any Google Cloud Storage bucket that grants read access to the `gen-website-private-admin@probcomp-caliban.iam.gserviceaccount.com` service account.
 You can access these files using the following URL pattern: